JohannesLorenz/lmms-wiki/Coding-conventions.md

-Everybody has their own favorite "style" for writing code, however, in the interest of making the codebase easier to maintain, we request that the following conventions be observed.
+Everybody has their own favorite style for writing code, however, in the interest of making the codebase easier to maintain, we request that the following conventions be observed.
 Code that is lifted from other projects does not need to be modified to match these rules – no need to fix what isn't broken.

-**All indentation is performed using tabs.**
+**• All indentation is performed using tabs.**
 Mixing tabs and spaces is evil.
 Please, please, please make sure your editor is configured to use tabs.
 Instructions for QtCreator can be [found here](https://github.com/LMMS/lmms/pull/2033#issuecomment-98895801).

-**Try to limit line lengths to 80 characters**
+**• Try to limit line lengths to 80 characters.**
 Not an absolute requirement – sometimes longer lines can't be avoided.
 But it is a friendly thing to do.

-One tab is equivalent to 8 characters.
+**• Do not add a space after opening brackets or a space before closing brackets.**

+**• Do not add a space before semicolons.**

-**Do not prefix header guard macros with an underscore**
+**• Do not prefix header guard macros with an underscore.**
 Header guards should not begin with an underscore.
 Identifiers that begin with an underscore + capital letter are reserved identifiers in C++ and their usage should be avoided.
 If you edit an older file which contains an improper header guard, please fix it to comply with guidelines.

-**Include file lists should be grouped by type (system include or local include) and then sorted by name**
+**• Include file lists should be grouped by type (system include or local include) and then sorted by name.**
 The exception is that in a source file, the first included file should always be its header.
 Example:
 ```c++